 When the Monclova legislature closed its session in April 1834, Coahuila lapsed into confusion.
 A rump meeting of the Monclova deputation in June declared against Antonio López de Santa Anna's Plan of Cuernavaca.
 In July, Saltillo formed a state government in opposition to the Monclova faction, annulled the acts of the previous legislature, and appointed José María Goribar as military governor.
 The time for elections arrived amid growing party hostility, but before any serious collision occurred, the rival governments submitted their case to Santa Anna for arbitration.
 The Mexican president ordered that Monclova remain the seat of government and that a new election should be held for the entire state.
-Elections were held, but trouble arose almost immediately, and in protest against a decree providing for the wasteful sale of public land in Texas the Saltillo faction withdrew from the newly elected legislature.
+Elections were held, but trouble arose almost immediately, and, in protest against a decree providing for the wasteful sale of public land in Texas, the Saltillo faction withdrew from the newly-elected legislature.
 The national government was petitioned to nullify the elections which, it was alleged, had been conducted illegally.
 Martín Perfecto de Cos, military commandant for the eastern division of the Provincias Internas, supported the Saltillo faction in a stand against the Texas land sales and ordered a company of federal troops to disband the legislature at Monclova.
 After decreeing that the governor had the authority to change capitals, the legislature hastily adjourned on April 21, 1835.
-Agustín Viesca then called out the militia with the object of reducing Saltillo and, when threatened by General Cos, resolved to make Bexar (San Antonio) the capital of the department.
+Agustín Viesca then called out the militia with the object of reducing Saltillo and, when threatened by General Cos, resolved to make San Antonio de Béxar the capital of the department.
 In this he was supported by a number of Texans under the command of Juan Seguín, and on May 25, accompanied by about 150 militiamen and twenty-odd Texans, he left Monclova with the archives.
 The military was ordered to prevent his crossing the Rio Grande, and he returned to Monclova to attempt a secret withdrawal to Texas aided by Benjamin R. Milam and John Cameron.
 The party was captured and imprisoned, but most of the men escaped and eventually reached Texas.
 Viesca and the remaining members of the legislature were arrested in Coahuila.
 José Miguel Falcón, who was appointed governor, was replaced on August 8 by Rafael Ecay Músquiz, but neither man served.
 Ramón Músquiz, the vice governor under Viesca, took over the governorship on June 28, 1835.
 This overthrow of constitutional government, together with the arrest of the incendiary Viesca, precipitated long-smoldering resistance in Texas and led to the Texas declaration against Santa Anna.
 In November 1835 the Consultation declared Texas a separate state under the Constitution of 1824 and formed a provisional government.
 The severance of Texas and Coahuila was made final by the Texas Revolution and the Mexican War.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Jesús F. de la Teja, "COAHUILA AND TEXAS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/usc01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Jesús F. de la Teja, "COAHUILA AND TEXAS," accessed July 06, 2020, http://www.tshaonline.org/handbook/online/articles/usc01.